sm4rtw4v3t3ch/WAVE-IPTV/README.md

 ## Premium

-Wave IPTV includes a free experience for core playback and navigation, while Premium unlocks additional features such as:
+Wave includes a free experience for core playback and navigation, while Premium unlocks additional features such as:

 - Favorites and history for VOD
 - Custom groups